 This brand is one of the oldest and most consistently high-quality coming out of Chile.
 The label debuted in 1976, and its name set the bar very high.
 Marques de Casa Concha was the title conferred upon the Concha y Toro family by King Felipe V of Spain.

 Those first wines were aspirational.
-It wasn’t until Marcelo Papa took on winemaking duties in the early 90’s that the brand started to fulfill it’s potential.
+However, it wasn’t until Marcelo Papa took on winemaking duties in the early ’90s that the brand started to fulfill its potential.
 Since then, Marques de Casa Concha has been a line of single-vineyard bottlings that rarely tip over the $15 price point but almost push through into a 90-point rating.

 It’s one of the only brands I trust to work with Carmenere.
 That is largely due to the varietal fingerprint of this grape.
 Those notes of tobacco are extreme.
-They can easily push towards dirty-old-ashtray or wet-cigarette flavors which are a real turn off.
-Cooler high-altitude regions like Peumo –where this Carmenere is sourced from– can push that leafy note towards something closer to mint.
+They can easily push towards dirty-old-ashtray or wet-cigarette flavors which are a real turn-off.
+However, cooler high-altitude regions like Peumo –where this Carmenere is sourced from– can push that leafy note towards something closer to mint.